emily-yu/scrape.gg/README.md

 ```

 ### changelog
-0.0.2 - first release on PyPI
+0.0.4 - first release on PyPI
+0.0.5 - correction to installation instructions